 - Terms Apply.

 Note: Amex recently dropped this benefit from 50% to 35%.
 See our breakdown of the changes for all the details.

 With the Citi Prestige® Card and the Chase Sapphire Reserve® stealing all the thunder from American Express in the premium cards category, it was clear Amex needed to do something to be able to continue competing for customers within this category.
 One option was to launch a new card with similar benefits to the Citi Prestige® Card and Sapphire Reserve; the other was to improve on its existing products, most likely in the Platinum family of card products.
 After a couple of weeks of speculation, Amex finally revealed their plans.

 American Express has confirmed that the Amex Platinum will earn 5X points on airfare purchased directly with airlines and through American Express Travel.
 This benefit does not extend to Business Platinum Card.

 Prior to October 6, 2016, the Amex Platinum earned 1X on airfare purchased directly with airlines; this is a significant improvement.
-Furthermore, presently the most points offered by any other card for airfare purchases directly with an airline is 3X points (Citi Prestige® Card or the Chase Sapphire Reserve®), which places the Amex Platinum as the undisputed go-to card to use for airfare purchases, considering the value of American Express Membership Rewards points.
+Furthermore, presently the most points offered by any other card for airfare purchased directly with an airline is 3X points (Chase Sapphire Reserve®), which places the Amex Platinum as the undisputed go-to card to use for airfare purchases, considering the value of American Express Membership Rewards points.

 A $500 airfare purchase that would have previously only earned 500 Membership Rewards with the Amex Platinum (or 1,500 Citi ThankYou Points with the Citi Prestige or 1,500 Chase Ultimate Rewards points with the Sapphire Reserve) will now earn 2,500 Membership Rewards.
 If you're buying a lot of plane tickets, you need to reconsider your strategy with this increased bonus opportunity.